aspinuso/s-provenance/README.md

 #### Dockerization

 The s-prov project can be deployed using docker technology.
 The project is split into a store and viewer instances.
-The explorer is currently set to connect via the docker bridge to a local instance of the store.
-Changes to the docker file are required if the explorer is remote.
+The viewer is currently set to connect via the docker bridge to a local instance of the store.
+Changes to the docker file are required if the viewer is remote.
 The store instance is deployable via docker-compose, the mongo db instance is split from the store services api.
 The store service can also be deployed independently so as to be attached to an existing mongo db.

 s-prov store,